kipronokoech/bank_management_system/README.md

 4. `ac.txt` - is a text file keeping all details for the account holders.
 Every line of the file is an individual entry.

 # TO-DO:
+[] Support all the currencies (Currently supporting 5 currencies) [] Allow he user to choose base currency.
+Currently the base currency is fixed.
-To have exchange rates collected live from the web and also to be able to access historical exchange rates.
+[] To have exchange rates collected live from the web [] Be able to access historical exchange rates.